 The word “damages” in a legal context defines the monetary compensation the plaintiff seeks.
 Damages fall into one of three categories:

 Compensatory damages are either economic or non-economic, and a plaintiff may be awarded both.
 Economic damages are compensation for actual financial expenses and losses, such as medical bills and loss of income.
 Non-economic damages are often referred to as pain and suffering.
 They can represent actual physical pain and psychological and emotional distress.
 Loss of consortium (benefits of a relationship) falls into this category.

 Punitive damages are imposed when the court determines that the defendant acted deliberately.
 A common example is that of a manufacturer that fails to make a product safer in order to save on production costs.
 Unfortunately, “tort reform” in many states has limited the amount of punitive damages that can be awarded; in Tennessee, this limit is twice the amount of non-punitive damages up to a maximum of $500,000.

 If the court determines that the plaintiff’s injuries are minor, they may award nominal damages.
 For example, an action by the defendant causes the plaintiff some inconvenience or a minor injury that hasn’t really impacted his or her life, so the jury awards a token amount, such as a dollar.
-A personal injury lawyer in Memphis, TN from Darrell Castle and Associates, PLLC can explain what damages you should pursue.
+A Memphis personal injury lawyer from Darrell Castle and Associates, PLLC can explain what damages you should pursue.